PhirePhly/aprs-time-srvr/README.md

 TIME>APRS::EXAMPL-3 :1476166411
 ```
 EXAMPL-3 chose not to use a numbered APRS message, since receiving an
-APRS Timestamp is in itself sufficient acknowledgement of the "UNIX" message.
+APRS Timestamp is in itself sufficient acknowledgement of the query.

 ## Issues / Bugs